 Post Dental Home Care

-Your dog had general anethesia today.
+During the procedure, your dog had general anethesia.
 This enabled us to remove calculus and tartar, evaluate the health of individual teeth and remove any teeth as necessary, clean & polish your pet’s teeth and apply fluoride treatment.

 If your pet only received gas anesthesia, he/she should act quite normal.
 If your dog received any pre-medication injectable agents or pain medication, he/she may still be kind of wobbly or tired.
 Ask what was used for your pet so you will know how your dog should act at home.